Improve Your Cyber Readiness

 Russia’s attack on Ukraine has included cyber-attacks.
 In the wake of sanctions imposed by the U.S. and our allies throughout the world, every individual and organization should take additional steps to improve their cyber readiness and help mitigate the risk of a cybersecurity threat.

-GRB’s Regulatory Compliance and Cyber Readiness
+GRB’s Regulatory Compliance & Cyber Readiness

 Protecting your information and accounts is a top priority at Genesee Regional Bank (GRB).
 The bank has 24/7/365 automated monitoring platforms to detect cyber threats.
 Our operations, risk management, and IT teams are all engaged in additional awareness and prevention activities.
 Management receives briefings regularly.